A Slow Walk to Greatness: The Harold Washington Story

 “The new exhibition is a timely story that is designed to educate our visitors about the importance of Harold Washington; what it meant not only to Chicago having its first Black Mayor, but setting a precedence of how such a polarized city can come together for change.
 With the recent historic election of Barack Obama as the nation’s first African American President, young people today need to realize that without a Harold Washington breaking down racial barriers in 1983, it would have been that much harder for a Barack Obama to rise in 2008.”

 In 1993, the DuSable Museum expanded its facility with the addition of a new wing.
-That wing bears the name of the 42nd Mayor of Chicago, Harold Washington.
-The wing opened with a comprehensive exhibition on the former Mayor, but at the close of that exhibition it was reduced to a smaller version that remained on view.
-The new permanent installation takes a closer look into the life and legacy of Harold Washington.
+That arm of the museum bears the name of the 42nd Mayor of Chicago, Harold Washington.
+The Harold Washington Wing opened with a comprehensive exhibition on the former Mayor, but at the close of the exhibition, it was reduced to a smaller version that remained on view.
+The new permanent installation takes a closer look at the life and legacy of Harold Washington.

 A Slow Walk To Greatness: The Harold Washington Story is made possible by the Chicago Park District, Chicago Department of Cultural Affairs City Arts III Program, United Airlines, and the Illinois Arts Council, a state agency.